herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 The casual shopper uses the SuperPrice application to check the price of availability of a product in one or more supermarkets.
-They might otherwise check directly on the website of a nearby supermarket, but it's more convenient to have one site that aggregates price information from multiple supermarkets.
+They might otherwise check directly on the website of a nearby supermarket, but it’s more convenient to have one site that aggregates price information from multiple supermarkets.

 The casual shopper is likely to use the application only occasionally,